uwadim/synolytic_network/README.md

-Script creating synolytic graph from table dataset
+Script for creating synolytic graph from table dataset